eternalai-org/truly-open-ai/developer-guides/examples/decentralized-inference-api-dobby-polygon/README.md

 ## Step 5: Let's verify the onchain response transaction

-Now, let's see the onchain response transaction on Base Explorer.
+Now, let's see the onchain response transaction on Polygon Explorer.
 You can see the actual response content with the thinking process and the final answer.
 Everything is onchain and verifiable.

 https://polygonscan.com/tx/0xd802ae07a929e8ede17ee59f01b7b8276de8e5a1637fd6a0bbaef8a50dcb8ca5